 New York Primary School is a 1.5 form entry school situated in the heart of the New York Estate in North Shields.
-We have a 52 place Nursery and offer 16 places for qualifying families of 2 year old children.
+We have a 52 place Nursery and offer 20 places for qualifying families of 2 year old children.
 We also offer 30 hour provision for qualifying nursery children.
-New York has a 40% Free School Meal population and is decile 3 on the IDACI with 55% of our pupils residing within the 20% most deprived areas nationally.
-We offer a daily Breakfast Club free of charge and free extra curricular activities are on offer every night after school.12% of our pupils are Black and minority Ethnic Group, (BME).
-22% of pupils in school are on the SEN register.
+New York has a 44% Free School Meal population and is decile 3 on the IDACI with 55% of our pupils residing within the 20% most deprived areas nationally.
+We offer a daily Breakfast Club free of charge and free extra curricular activities are on offer every night after school.17% of our pupils are Black and minority Ethnic Group, (BME).
+31% of pupils in school are on the SEN register.

-Our pupils are proud to be a 'New Yorker' and pride is a daily feature of school life at New York their best.
-Our aim is to provide a stimulating, aspirational, safe and secure environment in which children have a voice and are encouraged to participate and contribute towards their own development.
+Our pupils are proud to be a 'New Yorker' and pride is a daily feature of school life at New York.